tongdun/td-redis-operator/README.md

 ```

-For more YAML files, see <a href="https://github.com/tongdun/td-redis-operator/wiki/Install-td-redis-operator-via-YAML"> yaml deployment document </a>.
+For more YAML files, see <a href="https://github.com/tongdun/td-redis-operator/wiki/Install-td-redis-operator-via-YAML"> Installation documentation via YAML </a>.

 <br>